 that a completed Notice Of Intended Marriage Form, duly signed and

 witnessed, is lodged with the Celebrant of your choice no later than

-ONE clear calendar month prior to the wedding date. eg. If the ceremony
+ONE month before the date of the marriage. eg. If the ceremony

 You can open the NOIM form in Acrobat Reader if you have it installed.